-You can compromise on the images quality as far as they don’t impact your business performance.
+You can compromise on the quality of the image as far as they don’t impact your business performance.

 Lossy Compression Example